-The market risk for non-trading activity arises principally from the interest rate risk of our ALM operations, or banking, including loans, debt investment securities, deposits, and long- and short-term borrowings, and from the equity risk of our strategic shareholding investments.
+The market risk for non-trading activity arises principally from the interest rate risk of our ALM operations, or banking, including loans, debt investment securities, deposits, and long- and short-term borrowings, and from the equity risk of our equity holding investments.
 ALM operations are regularly reviewed and discussed by the ALM Committee so as not to be heavily exposed to market fluctuations.
-Strategic shareholding investment is a portfolio that consists principally of publicly traded Japanese equities.
+Equity holding investment is a portfolio that consists principally of publicly traded Japanese equities.
 This portfolio, like that of other financial institutions in Japan, has historically included shares of our customers.

-VaR Summary for the Fiscal Years Ended March 31, 2023 and 2022
+VaR Summary for the Fiscal Years Ended March 31, 2024 and 2023

 The following tables show our VaR by risk category and these figures are prepared based on the internal reporting provided to management.
 Our material market risk exposure categories consist of interest rate risk, foreign exchange risk, equities and commodities risk and others.
 The section headed "VaR for Trading Activity" shows our VaR for instruments entered into for trading purposes and the VaR model for the trading book includes principal consolidated subsidiaries.
-The section headed "VaR for Non-Trading Activity" shows our VaR for instruments entered into for purposes other than trading purposes.
-"Strategic Shareholding Investment" in the "VaR for Non-Trading Activity" section is a portfolio that consists principally of publicly traded Japanese equities.
+The section headed "VaR for Non-Trading Activity" shows our VaR for instruments entered into for trading purposes.
+"Equity Holding Investment" in the "VaR for Non-Trading Activity" section is a portfolio that consists principally of publicly traded Japanese equities.
 This portfolio, like that of other financial institutions in Japan, has historically included shares of our customers.

-VaR for Trading Activity
+(a) VaR for Trading Activity